Filaments of crime: Informing policing via thresholded ridge estimation: Data and methods

-While the Euclidean distance is a staple in geometric calculations, its use can lead to distorted measures when applied to geospatial coordinates.
-The reason behind this caveat is that distances in practical use cases involving latitude-longitude coordinates are traversed along the spheroidal body of our planet \citep{chrisman2017calculating}.
-In this context, the orthodromic distance is the shortest path between two coordinates on a sphere, measured along the sphere's surface.
-As such, it provides a sufficiently realistic way to calculate distances as geodesics on an approximated shape of the Earth.
-For an array $\theta$ of two coordinates with latitudes $\theta_{\ast, 1}$ and longitudes $\theta_{\ast, 2}$ in the first and second column, respectively, let $\Delta \theta_1$ and $\Delta \theta_2$ be the absolute differences of latitudes and longitudes.
-In this case, the central angle $\Delta \sigma$ can be calculated as:

-The haversine function of an angle $\alpha$, which is better-conditioned for small geodesic distances, is defined as:

-The haversine formula, a term coined by \citet{Inman1835}, makes use of Eq.~\ref{eq:haversine_function} and provides a way to calculate the orthodromic distance suitable for our purposes.
-Using the above, we can calculate the central angle as follows:

-With $R$ as the radius of the Earth, and denoting the latitudes and longitudes separately everywhere, the haversine distance between points $\theta_1$ and $\theta_2$ is then:

-Given the city-level nature of our work, this distance function offers a suitable approach to measurements.
-At the same time, it admits the use of our methodology and the software tool introduced in this paper across larger areas without suffering from a loss in accuracy scaling with the area size.

-\subsection{Modifications and Extensions}
+\subsection{Modifications and extensions}

-In addition to providing a fast pure-Python implementation of the SCMS algorithm by \citet{Ozertem2011}, with thresholding as described by \citet{Chen2015a}, we introduce multiple modifications of the methodology tailored to geospatial data and applications in criminology.
+In addition to providing a fast pure-Python implementation of the SCMS algorithm, with thresholding implemented in line 6 of Alg.~\ref{alg:scms}, we introduce multiple modifications of the methodology tailored to geospatial data and applications in criminology.

-\citet{Williamson1999} introduce an optimal bandwidth calculation for crime incident data, based on the average distance of each coordinate to its nearest $k$ neighbors, averaged over all coordinates in the dataset \citep{Eck2005}.
+An optimal bandwidth calculation for crime incident data has been introduced earlier \cite{Williamson1999}, based on the average distance of each coordinate to its nearest $k$ neighbors, averaged over all coordinates in the dataset \cite{Eck2005}.
 For the distance $\textarc{d} (\theta_i, \theta_j)$ between two coordinates of a dataset $\theta$, and with the number of nearest neighbors $k$, the calculation of the optimal bandwidth $\hat{\beta}$ takes the form of the following equation:

-This approach is related to the \textit{k}-nearest neighbors (\textit{k}-NN) algorithm, a non-parametric statistical method commonly applied to regression and classification problems \citep{Cover1967}.
-We make use of this calculation to provide a default bandwidth for our method.
+This approach is related to the \textit{k}-nearest neighbors (\textit{k}-NN) algorithm, a non-parametric statistical method commonly applied to regression and classification problems \cite{Cover1967}.
+We make use of this calculation to provide an optimized default bandwidth for our method.
+Without a bandwidth optimization, the bandwidth would need to be set manually by the user, which would lead to problems in both directions.
+Either the coverage would be diminished due to a too large bandwidth, resulting in ridges that follow an overly broad density profile, or the ridges would present a too fine-grained net of substructures that would mathematically provide good coverage, but not be practical for patrolling.